ameter/CarND-VehicleDetection-P5/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I settled on my final choice of HOG parameters through trial and error.
+I tried various combinations of parameters and color spaces, including RGB, HSV, HLS, and YCrCb color spaces, and the above combination produced the best results, acheiving approximately 98% prediction accuracy on the test set.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM classifier (lines 112-118 of `./train_model.py`) using the HOG features discussed above, as well as spatially binned color features (lines 42-46 of `./features.py`) and color histogram features (lines 49-57 of `./features.py`).

 ### Sliding Window Search